CoreOS

 Acquisition in 2008

-Qumranet, Inc. is an enterprise software company specializing in virtual computing solutions.
-The company offers Solid ICE, an integrated desktop virtualization product that includes key components such as the Virtual Desktop Server, which operates Windows virtual desktops, and the Virtual Desktop Controller, responsible for managing the virtual desktop environment.
-Additionally, Qumranet utilizes the Simple Protocol for Independent Computing Environments (SPICE), a remote connection protocol designed for virtual environments.
-These solutions enable enterprises to host desktops on Kernel-based virtual machines located in corporate data centers, allowing users to connect remotely.
-Founded in 2005 and headquartered in Sunnyvale, California, Qumranet also has offices in Raanana and Netanya, Israel.
-The company has been a subsidiary of Red Hat, Inc. since 2008.
+Qumranet, Inc. is an enterprise software company that specializes in virtual computing solutions.
+Founded in 2005 and headquartered in Sunnyvale, California, with additional offices in Raanana and Netanya, Israel, Qumranet offers its flagship product, Solid ICE, which is an integrated desktop virtualization solution.
+Solid ICE includes several key components: the Virtual Desktop Server, which operates Windows virtual desktops; the Virtual Desktop Controller, responsible for managing the virtual desktop environment; and the Simple Protocol for Independent Computing Environments (SPICE), a protocol that facilitates remote connections to virtual environments.
+These solutions enable enterprises to efficiently host desktops within Kernel-based virtual machines located in their corporate data centers, allowing users to connect remotely through the SPICE protocol.
+In 2008, Qumranet became a subsidiary of Red Hat, Inc.